 Located on the Red Sea is the city of Jeddah.
-Its most famous attraction along with its fascinating streets are its “Coral Houses,” built out of blocks of coral harvested from the sea.
+Its most famous attraction along with its fascinating streets is its “Coral Houses,” built out of blocks of coral harvested from the sea.
 They are said to be over 500 years old.
-In today’s world I guess many would frown upon the destruction of coral especially given the countries Red Sea Development plans which are focused on eco-tourism and sustainability.
+In today’s world, I guess many would frown upon the destruction of coral especially given the country’s Red Sea Development plans which are focused on eco-tourism and sustainability.

 Al Ahsa Oasis

 A lush desert oasis is the largest self-contained oasis in the world with wonderful views, hot and cold springs, and stunning mosques.

 Rock Art in Al Hail